abgag70/blog/articles/test.md

     }
 }
 ```
-This setArg method allows us to rapidly change the arguments of the function during the optimization process, avoiding unnecessary memory allocations and the need to create an array each time the function is called. setArg is called from the C++ code using Emscripten.
+The setArg method allows us to rapidly change the arguments of the function during the optimization process, avoiding unnecessary memory allocations and the need to create an array each time the function is called. setArg is called from the C++ code using Emscripten.

-We can mirror JsFunciton behavior

 #### Compiling to WASM